PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 ## Selma Pierce
 <p><img src="/assets/images/activities/Selma-Pierce.jpg"></p>
 Selma had been a dentist in Salem area for 20 years.
 After she retired, Selma's still plying her trade pro bono for a variety of nonprofits and has added fundraising and event planning to her repertoire.
 Her husband, Bud Pierce, used to be Kate Brown challener in 2016 election.
-In February she decided to run for State Representative... and she won in May Primary.
+In February she decided to run for State Representative.
+“In Order for Democracy to Work, You Have to be Involved.”
+And she won in May Primary.
 Selma is a 3rd generation of ABC!

 ![]({{ site.url }}/assets/images/divider.jpg)